 Ah, New Hampshire.
 This New England state is filled with natural beauty, from the beaches in the Seacoast region to the White Mountains.
 The Granite State also has incredible lakes that’ll simply take your breath away.
-Plus, there’s a little something for everyone to do along these lakes, whether it’s boating, fishing, kayaking, or hiking.
+Plus, there’s a little something for everyone to do along these lakes, whether it’s boating, fishing, kayaking, hiking, or staying in a dreamy lake house.
 Make sure you add these 10 best lakes in New Hampshire to your travel bucket list this summer.

 Location: Belknap and Carroll counties in east-central New Hampshire

 The Granite State’s largest lake is also one of the best lakes in New Hampshire to visit.
 Lake Winnipesaukee (pronounced Win-a-pe-sock-ee) is 21 miles long and sits in the Lakes Region of New Hampshire, just south of the White Mountains Region.
 The clean water combined with the beautiful mountains and forestry surrounding the lake make it a popular place for locals and tourists to swim, boat, and fish.

 If you’re looking to rent a boat during your trip to Lake Winnipesaukee, check out Anchor Marine Corporation in Laconia or Goodhue Boat Company in Wolfeboro.
 Depending on what you find, you can take friends and family on the lake and make great memories.
 You can also explore the beautiful communities surrounding Lake Winnipesaukee, including Wolfeboro, Meredith, Moultonborough, and Gilford.